Skip to main content

 Back to top

-If your repayment capacity improves
+If your ability to make repayments improves

-We will review your situation and aim to move you back towards making full mortgage repayments if your ability to afford monthly repayments improves.
-For example with a "Split Mortgage", transferring funds from your Warehouse Account to your Main Mortgage Account.
-This means that you will have a lower outstanding balance on your Warehouse Account at the end of the term.
+If your ability to afford monthly repayments improves, we will review your situation and aim to move you back towards making full mortgage repayments.
+For example, with a Split Mortgage, we will transfer funds from your warehouse account to your main mortgage account.
+This means that you will have a lower outstanding balance on your warehouse account at the end of the mortgage term.

 Back to top